 The role of P2PE is to immediately and fully encrypt all cardholder data within the payment terminal.
 By using strong encryption, device management practices, and key management, P2PE is effective at addressing the risk of card data compromise for card data in transit out of the merchant network as it is transmitted to the gateway or acquirer for decryption and processing.

-There are two types of terminal encryption – PCI-listed P2PE solutions and unlisted solutions (sometimes called end-to-end encryption or E2EE).
-While there are many nuanced differences, which we will discuss in next week’s blog, there are three high-level requirements that every P2PE/E2EE solution must offer:
+There are two types of terminal encryption: PCI-listed P2PE solutions and unlisted solutions (sometimes called end-to-end encryption or E2EE).
+While there are many nuanced differences between PCI-validated and non-validated P2PE, there are three high-level requirements that every P2PE/E2EE solution must offer:

 - The card data must be encrypted using strong cryptography